rajinder-yadav/furi/README.md

 A self contained design and zero external dependencies means there is  less surface area for bugs and security issues to hide and creep in.
 There is less likelihood for working code to break after pulling in updates.
 Having to maintain perfect working code broken due to an update is an anti-pattern and an insane mindset to develop software.

-FURI will keep simple things simple and make hard things easier without breaking your working code.
+Furi will keep simple things simple and make hard things easier without breaking your working code.
 It is however still in the early preview stage so expect changes as I explore design ideas.

-### BOM - Bill of Material
+## BOM - Bill of Material

-The following tools, technologies and software was used in the development of FURI (v0.1.4).
+The following tools, technologies and software was used in the development of Furi (v0.1.4).

 Item | Version | Description
 --- | --- | ---
-TypeScript | 5.7.3 | A super-set of JavaScript that adds static typing and other features to the language. yaml | 2.7.0 | A library for parsing YAML used to read FURI configuration file.
+TypeScript | 5.7.3 | A super-set of JavaScript that adds static typing and other features to the language. yaml | 2.7.0 | A library for parsing YAML used to read Furi configuration file.
 @deno/dnt | 0.41.3 | A tool for building NPM packages.
 @std/assert | 1.0.11 | Deno standard library for assertions, used in test code.
 Deno | 2.2.1 | A runtime environment for JavaScript that aims to be secure and fast.